HugoBlox/theme-academic-cv/content/project/chemogenomics/index.md

   focal_point = "Top"
 +++

-A stem research line in Trypanosomatics Lab, which gives rise to a wide variety of projects:
+This is a major research line in the Trypanosomatics Lab, which gives rise to a wide variety of projects:

 <ul>
   <li><a href="{{< ref "/project/TDR-targets" >}}">TDR Targets</a></li>